Flag of Spain

 The origin of the current flag of Spain is the naval ensign of 1785, Pabellón de la Marina de Guerra, by Decrée of Charles III of Spain, where it is also referred as national flag.
 It was chosen by Charles III among 12 different flags designed by Antonio Valdés y Bazán.
 The flag remained marine-focused for most of the next 50 years and flew over coastal fortresses, marine barracks and other naval properties.
 During the Peninsular War, the bicolor flag was used by marine regiments fighting inland, and began to be also used in Army camps and raised by many Spaniards as a symbol of resistance.
 In 1843, during the reign of Queen Isabella II of Spain, the flag was adopted by all the Armed Forces.

-From 18th century to nowadays, the colour scheme of the flag remained intact, with the exception of the Second Republic period (1931–1939); the only changes affected to the coat of arms.
+From 18th century to nowadays, the color scheme of the flag remained intact, with the exception of the Second Republic period (1931–1939); the only changes affected to the coat of arms.